-Back in 2001, I rented a crappy two bedroom, one bathroom apartment at the edge of Chinatown in San Francisco.
-The garbage truck would wake us the hell up at 4:30am twice a week.
-The paper mache walls couldn't deaden the incessant arguing sounds of our Cantonese neighbors.
+In 2001, I rented a crappy two bedroom, one bathroom apartment at the edge of Chinatown in San Francisco.
+The garbage truck would wake us the hell up at 4:30 a.m. twice a week.
+The paper-thin walls couldn't deaden the incessant arguing sounds of our neighbors either.

-At $1,800 a month for two, the rent was cheap compared to the $2,100 a month studio + alcove apartment I rented with a colleague in Manhattan earlier. $300 less a month and 25% more space.
+At $1,800 a month for two, the rent was cheap compared to the $2,100 a month studio + alcove apartment I rented with a colleague in Manhattan in 2000. $300 less a month and 25% more space felt good.
 What a steal in the world's cheapest international city.

 One evening, my roommate came home from his night shift at In N' Out Burger all bloodied.
-He had been whacked in the head with a bottle by assailants who stole his wallet as he traversed the Tenderloin district, at that time, the most dangerous neighborhood in San Francisco.
+He had been whacked in the head with a bottle by assailants who stole his wallet as he traversed the Tenderloin district.
+The Tenderloin is still the most dangerous neighborhood in San Francisco 21 years later.

 The trail of blood he left on our hallway floor jolted me into making a lifestyle change.
-Was the sacrifice to save as much money as possible on my housing.
+I no longer wanted to save as much money as possible on my housing.
 Instead, I decided it was finally time to live a little.

 As you may recall from my post about accumulating a million bucks, I had just moved to San Francisco from Manhattan after a promotion and a raise.
 Yet, instead of living it up, here I was spending 30% less on rent because I wanted to save as much money as possible in order to not have to work in finance forever.